vikramvi/Single-price-grid-component/README.md

 > Do you swim like a **dog** :dog2: or **Michael Phelps** :swimming_man: and does it really matter :man_shrugging: ?

-- Yesterday I got lots of review comments on my "working code" from a ( so called ) senior / expert developer.
+- Yesterday I got lots of review comments on my "working code" from a ( so called ) senior / expert developer :nerd_face:.
 - Initially I felt bad about it; as I got things working and still got so many review comments.
 - But then I thought, at-least I can build project perfectly ( with some imperfect code )
 - Being able to swim like a dog initially and getting rid of fear of water is most important IMHO.